Is wordpress.org legit?

 Not found on any DNS blacklists

-Fast page load
+Average page load time

 Stay Safe Online